Diversity

 As a mentor and a teacher, I am constantly learning from my students.
 In my courses I incorporate readings from diverse authors and facilitate class discussions about how identity matters in academic research and in public policy.
 I have the distinct honor of learning from my students about their own histories and their ideas about what equity in policy might look like as we discuss how diverse groups experience policies and programs.
 In these roles I learn more about what promises my students believe were made to them about college and academia.
 I learn, too, how the university breaks those promises for marginalized students.
 As I learn, I realize more and more that this world is not one I want my students to bear.

-I seek to queer the academic spaces I inhabit.
 The classroom has historically been a place where heteronormativity is valued and reproduced.
-Instead, I draw on queer theories to build lessons that celebrate the variety of experiences possible beyond the binaries around which we have historically structured our society.
-Because my research is socio historical, I incorporate the histories of queerness into my analysis, both in their importance to political movements and in their consequences for other forms of marginalization.
+Instead, I seek to queer academic spaces in two ways.
+First, by actively questioning traditional processes.
+For example, I draw on queer theories to build lessons that celebrate the variety of experiences possible beyond the binaries around which we have historically structured our society.
+Second, by broadening conceptions of categories and difference by eliciting data and developing evidence from non-normative groups in both my research and teaching.
 Queering academia is one way I create space for myself and for others to feel comfortable and seen.

-As a member of the Sanford School of Public Policy Committee on Diversity, Equity, and Inclusion, I contributed to creating and implementing a peer mentorship program.
-I have had the opportunity and delight to serve as a mentor for a first-year student.
-We talk extensively about the “hidden curriculum” in graduate school, which neither of us were prepared for prior to beginning our program.
-As we discuss how she can succeed in her first year and beyond we are together creating a world and a program that is, at least, more bearable.
+As a member of the Sanford School of Public Policy Committee on Diversity, Equity, and Inclusion, I contributed to creating and implementing a peer mentorship program designed to illuminate the “hidden curriculum” of graduate school.
+I had the opportunity and delight to serve as a mentor for a first-year student, who, like me and many others, was not aware of the many esoteric conventions of academia.
+As we discuss how she can succeed we are together creating a world and a program that is, at least, more bearable and more readily navigable.
+For example, we discussed how to approach academic conferences so that she can be successful – by her own metrics – and derive positive outcomes from conference attendance.
+We saw each other at a conference this spring, and she described making good connections and establishing professional relationships with her peers.
 She and I work together to construct meaning and to figure out how best to navigate graduate school as a marginalized person, how to feel like we belong in a space that was not made for us.